+The inverse of the above procedure can be described as follows.
+Given a tidy, infinite binary tree $T$, we can associate a compact set $S(T)$ in a natural way by identifying vertices of $T$ as dyadic intervals.
+Given an infinite path $l$ in $T$ from the root, we can find uniquely a point $x$ contained in the intersection of all dyadic intervals corresponds to the vertices along $l$.
+In this way we see that for each compact subset $F$ of $[0,1]$, $S(T(F))=F$.
+We note that it is not true that $T(S(Tr))=Tr$ holds for all tidy, infinite binary tree $Tr.$

-Since we wish to somehow compare microsets and trees, we must also have a suitable notion of convergence of trees.
-Let $T_i$ be a sequence of binary trees with roots denoted by $a$.
-We say that $T_i$ converges if there exists a sequence of tidy binary trees $\{K_n\}_{n\in\mathbb{N}}$ with height $n$ such that for all $n\in\mathbb{N}$ there exists an $I\in \mathbb{N}$ such that
+Since we wish to compare microsets and trees, we must also have a suitable notion of convergence of trees.
+Let $T_i$ be a sequence of binary trees with roots denoted by $a_i$.
+We say that $T_i$ converges if there exists a sequence of tidy binary trees $\{K_n\}_{n\in\mathbb{N}}$ with the same root $a$ and height $n$ such that for all $n\in\mathbb{N}$ there exists an $I\in \mathbb{N}$ such that

 The limit $\lim_{i\to\infty} T_i=T$ is defined to be the binary tree with root $a$ and $T(a,n)=K_n$ for all $n$.
 Notice that if the above holds then it is necessary that $K_{n_1}$ is a subtree of $K_{n_2}$ for integers $n_1\leq n_2$.